 One striking phenotype revealed by XGA was a quadruple deletion—snq2∆ ybt1∆ ycf1∆ yor1∆—with high resistance to both fluconazole (Figure 5A, top panel) and ketoconazole (Figure S6).
 Interestingly, the quintuple mutant pdr5∆ snq2∆ ybt1∆ ycf1∆ yor1∆ (adding a pdr5∆ deletion to the quadruple mutant background) showed fluconazole sensitivity that was comparable to pdr5∆ alone.
-Beyond one- and two- gene effects, generalized linear regression modeled this phenomenon as the combination of three positive three-gene interactions (all of the three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆ - Figure 5A, bottom panel).
-The apparent dependence of the resistance resulting from these multi-knockout combinations on the presence of PDR5 was modeled as three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.
-These results are consistent with a previous report that deletions of SNQ2 or YOR1 (either alone or together) increase resistance to fluconazole (Kolaczkowska et al., 2008), and extend these findings in at least three ways: 1) fluconazole resistance is increased further by ybt1∆ and ycf1∆ knockouts in addition to snq2∆ and yor1∆; 2) the resistance provided by ybt1∆ and ycf1∆ is synergistic with that provided by snq2∆ and yor1∆; and 3) resistance of the snq2∆ ybt1∆ ycf1∆ yor1∆ knockout strain depends on the presence of a wild-type PDR5.
-Thus, XGA revealed a complex interdependency involving five genes.
+Generalized linear regression had modeled the quadruple-knockout resistance phenomenon as the combination of three positive three-gene interactions (all of the three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆), while its dependence on PDR5 was encoded by three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.

-Each of these observations is consistent with the genotype-to-phenotype model learned by the neural network.
-Indeed, the neural network modeled negative influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (Figure 4B), and thus could be said to capture the phenomenon that snq∆ybt1∆ycf1∆yor1∆ should be more resistant to fluconazole than strains carrying any subset of these knockouts.
+Overall, these observations were consistent with the genotype-to-phenotype model learned by the neural network.
+Indeed, the neural network modeled negative influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (Figure 4B), thereby capturing that snq∆ybt1∆ycf1∆yor1∆ should be more resistant to fluconazole than strains carrying any subset of these knockouts.
 However, this neural network under-estimated the resistance of this four-knockout strain (and each of the three triple knockout combinations with complex positive interactions; Figure 5B left panel).
 As the complex genetic interactions suggested synergistic rather than additive influence on PDR5, we formally modeled this possibility.
-To model non-additive combinations of influences in a neural network, hidden layers can be added between two nodes.
-We first considered the simplest extension of the ‘additive influence’ model, adding a single hidden layer with a single neuron (see Methods) to mediate influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1.
-Using only fluconazole data, training a network with this single ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S9 B).
-These results suggested that at least some of the negative influence of these four genes on Pdr5 activity is mediated via a hidden factor.
+We extended the ‘additive influence’ model by adding a neuron that acts to mediate influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (see Methods).
+Using only fluconazole resistance data, training a network with an added ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S9 B).
+These results also suggested that at least some of the negative influence of these four genes on Pdr5 activity is mediated via a hidden factor.

-Before exploring this phenomenon further, we first wished to replicate the initial observations within a more uniform genetic background.
-Therefore, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts, each in a common genetic background (Methods).
-Fluconazole resistance as estimated by XGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S10; Methods).
-Consistent with XGA results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.
+To confirm these observations in a more uniform genetic background, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts, each in a common genetic background (Methods).
+Fluconazole resistance as estimated by pooled data correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S10; Methods).
+Consistent with pooled results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.

-We considered two potential mechanisms by which SNQ2, YOR1, YBT1, and YCF1 might negatively influence Pdr5 activity: 1) indirect reduction via reduced PDR5 transcript levels; and 2) direct inhibition of Pdr5 via inhibitory protein interactions.
+We explored two mechanisms by which SNQ2, YOR1, YBT1, and YCF1 might negatively influence Pdr5 activity: 1) indirect reduction via reduced PDR5 transcript levels; and 2) direct inhibition of Pdr5 via inhibitory protein interactions.